Over 750 Million Tax Liability Removed from Our Clients

 CP05/CP05A: Return Undergoing Review

-A CP11 notice, or a "math error" notice, indicates that the IRS corrected a calculation error on the taxpayer's Form 1040 income tax return, and as a result of the error, the taxpayer has a balance due.
-This notice and demand provides 60 days for the taxpayer to pay the balance on the notice or contact to the IRS regarding payment.
-If the balance still isn't paid after 60 days, then additional penalties and interest will accrue, and the IRS may take further action.
+A CP11 notice, or a "math error" notice, indicates that the IRS corrected a calculation error on the taxpayer's Form 1040 income tax return, and as a result, the taxpayer has a balance due.
+This provides 60 days for the taxpayer to pay the balance on the notice, contact the IRS to make arrangements, or appeal the changes.

 If you receive a CP12 or a CP13 notice, you can sigh in relief.
 Similar to a CP11 notice, CP12 and CP13 notices indicate that the IRS corrected a math error on the taxpayer's income return, but doesn't need further payments.
 Instead, CP12 indicates that the taxpayer is due a refund because of the error, while CP13 indicates that the taxpayer has a zero balance.
 For either notice, you are in good standing with the IRS, and there is no need to respond unless you disagree with the change to your return.